wjs018/rikka/README.md

 - To prevent discovery of explicit, adult media, you can make sure that `nsfw_discovery = false`
 - Finally, to include media from multiple countries of origin, you can specify the `countries` value.
 The default of `JP` will only discover media made in Japan.
 To add another country, just expand this list.
 For example a value of `JP CN` would discover media made in both Japan and China.

+Another simple method to populate the database is to use the `edit_season` module.
+This uses the configured show discovery options and then automatically populates the database with all the matching shows from a given season and year.
+You can see more about how to use it in the [edit_season module section](https://github.com/wjs018/rikka#the-edit_season-module) above.

 Another method to add shows to the database is to make use of the various edit/add modules.
 First, the `edit` module provides a couple different ways to add shows to the database.
 You can see usage examples of the edit module in the [edit module section](https://github.com/wjs018/rikka#the-edit-module) above.

 The `edit_holo` module is specifically made to be able to load shows into the database through the use of yaml files that have been produced and formatted for the [holo](https://github.com/r-anime/holo) project.
 To find a yaml file for a specific season, you can browse the holo repository in the `season_configs` folder.
 Download the yaml files for the season(s) that you want to load into rikka's database and then use the `edit_holo` module to load each of them (see [module section above](https://github.com/wjs018/rikka#the-edit_holo-module) for instructions).